Szmydlo/tallies/docs/devDiary.md

 ### 10.06.2022

 Catching errors implemented!
 I also managed to make 404 "intelligent", it can distinguish between logged and not logged user

+### 12.06.2022

+I believe I found the way to finally be able to test redux (it has taken so much time because I was looking for particularly testing dispatch instead of whole redux): `redux-mock-store`.
+Gonna focus on testing today.
+It is easier to change the approach to buttons: now just primary and secondary (finally testable!)

+### 14.06.2022

+I managed to obtain merged coverage report from Jest and Playwright!
+Of course locally.
+Tomorrow I will try to implement it in CircleCI and maybe try to return it from build

+### 20.06.2022

+I haven't noticed that Jest and Playwright interpret lines differently, which breaks reports totally.
+I spent additional 5 hours on fixing this, but now it works (almost perfectly: it sometimes includes "import" statement, sometimes not), at least with line coverage.
+Gonna use it in CircleCI.
+I'm also thinking about creating Medium article as this is not really described and requires combining multiple things together.